phronmophobic/blog/markdown/quineize.md

 (my-function "(my-function " ")")
 ```

 Since the self insertion point is in the argument position of a function, the output is a function that receives its own quoted source as arguments.
 Despite some very innocent looking code, you might already get the sense that we're up to no good.
-With this trick, we were able to produce a program that calls a function with its own source.
+With this trick, we were able to produce **a program that calls a function with its own source**.

 ### Self Insert with Print